Jack Suwinski Preview, Player Props: Pirates vs. Braves

 Jack Suwinski At The Plate

-- Suwinski has driven in a run in 39 games this season (32.2%), including 14 games with more than one RBI (11.6%).
-He has also driven in three or more of his team's runs in five contests.
+- Suwinski has had an RBI in 40 games this year (32.8%), including 14 multi-RBI outings (11.5%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.